 Alchemy Story is a magical farming simulation game where you’ll have to turn the poor townsfolk from animals to humans again!
 We’ve played an early version of the game on itch.io which you can purchase here, or you can read about here in our review.
-You can also wishlist the game on Steam here so you’re notified of the full release which is expected this August 2019.
-If you purchase it early on itch.io now, you’ll get the full Steam code for free when it releases.
+You can also wishlist the game on Steam here so you’re notified of the Early Access release which is expected this August 2019.
+If you purchased it earlier on itch.io, you’ll get the Steam code for free when it releases.

 Last month’s update Penelope Fineyarn and mines where added, now we get to take a look at newly added Madeline Fineyarn in this new devlog!
 Once you help her out, this cute tailor will open her boutique in Rosehill and you’ll be able to shop for new outfits!
 Another new area added is the Market.
 You can now unlock eight market stalls in the town center and place your ingredients for sale.
 You can add fish to the list of things to sell (five different kinds) as you can now go fishing anywhere with a body of water.
 Finally, a map and a “guide me” feature has been added so you can follow along to where you’d like to go!